szczyglis-dev/py-gpt/README.md

 Setting the expected (required) score to `0%` means that the response will be evaluated every time the agent produces a result, and it will always be prompted to self-improve its answer.
 This way, you can put the agent in an autonomous loop, where it will continue to operate until it succeeds.

-You can set the limit of steps in such a loop by going to `Settings -> Agents and experts -> Llama-index agents -> Max evaluation steps `.
+You can set the limit of steps in such a loop by going to `Settings -> Agents and experts -> LlamaIndex agents -> Max evaluation steps `.
 The default value is `3`, meaning the agent will only make three attempts to improve or correct its answer.
 If you set the limit to zero, there will be no limit, and the agent can operate in this mode indefinitely (watch out for tokens!).

 You can change the prompt used for evaluating the response in `Settings -> Prompts -> Agent: evaluation prompt in loop`.
 Here, you can adjust it to suit your needs, for example, by defining more or less critical feedback for the responses received.

-##  Agent (legacy, autonomous)
+##  Agent (Legacy, Autonomous)

 This is an older version of the Agent mode, still available as legacy.
-However, it is recommended to use the newer mode: `Agent (Llama-index)`.
+However, it is recommended to use the newer mode: `Agent (LlamaIndex)`.

 **WARNING: Please use this mode with caution** - autonomous mode, when connected with other plugins, may produce unexpected results!